 German-Canadian cellist Johannes Moser has performed with the world’s leading orchestras and works regularly with conductors of the highest level.

-Jian Wang began to study the cello with his father when he was four.
-While a student at the Shanghai Conservatoire, he was featured in the celebrated documentary film From Mao to Mozart: Isaac Stern in China.
-Mr Stern’s encouragement and support paved the way for him to go to the United States and in 1985 he entered the Yale School of Music under a special programme where he studied with the renowned cellist Aldo Parisot.
+While a student at the Shanghai Conservatoire Jian Wang was featured in the celebrated documentary film From Mao to Mozart: Isaac Stern in China.
+Mr Stern’s encouragement and support paved the way for him to go to the United States and in 1985 he entered the Yale School of Music.

-Recent and future highlights include concerts with the Munich Philharmonic, Los Angeles Philharmonic, Toronto Symphony and Swedish Chamber Orchestras.
+Recent and future highlights include concerts with the New York and Hong Kong Philharmonic, Toronto and Singapore Symphony Orchestras, the Konzerthausorchester Berlin and Orchestre de Chambre de Paris.
 He has a regular relationship with the Hallé Orchestra with whom he has performed in the UK and China.
-Jian also performs with the Singapore Symphony and Hong Kong, Seoul and Osaka Philharmonic Orchestras.
+This season Jian will also perform recitals with pianist Sunwook Kim, including a performance in Seoul.

+Jian has performed with many of the world’s leading orchestras including the Royal Concertgebouw, London Symphony, Zurich Tonhalle, NDR Hamburg, Stockholm Philharmonic, Orchestre de Paris and NHK Symphony.
 Amongst his many high profile concerts in China, he has played for the President and opened the season for the China Philharmonic, Shanghai Symphony and Macau Symphony Orchestras.
-He has also played with the China National Orchestra, Hangzhou Symphony and performed the complete Bach Cello Suites at the National Center for Performing Arts in Beijing.
+He has also played with the China National Orchestra, Hangzhou Symphony and performed the complete Bach Cello Suites in Beijing.

-He has an extensive discography with DGG, Reverie (arrangements for cello and guitar) and the Bach Cello Suites being his most recent releases.
+He has an extensive discography with DGG, including the Bach Cello Suites and the Brahms Double Concerto with the Berliner Philharmoniker, Claudio Abbado and Gil Shaham and chamber music with Maria João Pires and Augustin Dumay.
 His instrument is graciously loaned to him by the family of the late Mr. Sau-Wing Lam.